 Day 1 : Muscat – Bimmah Sink Hole – WadiShab – Turtle Beach

-After breakfast in hotel you will meet the Omani Guide at 8:00am .
-The drive take around 2 hours toward wadi Shab before that we stop at Sink Hole.
-Than Continue to wadi Shab , we walk 45 mantis in wadi Wadi Shab is probably the most well-known.
-Lined with palm trees and including a number of hidden pools ideal for swimming, will have Picnic Lunch than walk back to parking change clothes and drive to Sur stop an ancient sea port where they still build Arabian dhows the traditional way.
-Than drive 40km to Turtle Beach Resort .
-Than will have dinner at 7:30 before a short drive to Ras al Jinz to see the turtles at 9:00 pm will finish at 11:00pm drive back to the Resort to sleep .
+After breakfast in the hotel, you will meet the Omani Guide at 8:00 am.
+The drive takes around 2 hours toward Wadi Shab before that we stop at Sink Hole.
+Then Continue to Wadi Shab, we walk 45 mantes in wadi Wadi Shab is probably the most well-known.
+Lined with palm trees and including several hidden pools ideal for swimming, will have Picnic Lunch than walk back to parking change clothes and drive to Sur stop an ancient seaport where they still build Arabian dhows the traditional way.
+Then drive 40km to Turtle Beach Resort.
+Then we will have dinner at 7:30 before a short drive to Ras al Jinz to see the turtles at 9:00 pm will finish at 11:00 pm drive back to the Resort to sleep.